tucksravin/incidental-fox-productivity/README.md

 ### features for later

-set up the full width versions of the toggl v todoist view drag n drop and resize on time bars animate the time bars
+add animations and transtions within pages have time input check if there's overlap set up the full width versions of the toggl v todoist view drag n drop and resize on time bars animate the time bars